Online AutoML: An adaptive AutoML framework for online learning: Introduction

 In this paper, we aim to combine the power of AutoML approaches to operate over a wide gamut of pipeline configurations with the intrinsic adaptability of online learning algorithms.
-We design a search space created fully with online learning algorithms, ensembles, and preprocessors.
+We design a search space centered on online learning algorithms, ensembles, and preprocessors.
 The search spans pipelines with one or more steps, focusing on algorithm selection and hyperparameter optimization simultaneously.
-Available optimization algorithms include but are not limited to asynchronous evolutionary algorithm and asynchronous successive halving, due to their ability to adapt to evolving objectives.
+Available optimization algorithms include but are not limited to asynchronous evolutionary algorithm and asynchronous successive halving, due to their ability to adapt to evolving objectives \citep{Celik2021}.
 Our methods are integrated into a modular AutoML system \citep{Gijsbers2021}, thus allowing further extensions of the search space, optimizers, and objective functions.
-Moreover, to ensure fast adaptation to concept drift, our system includes backup ensembles and model stores.
-This Online AutoML framework (OAML) is, to the best of our knowledge, the first to propose a flexible AutoML system for adaptive online learning pipelines.
+Moreover, to ensure fast adaptation to concept drift, our system introduces novel components such as backup ensembles and model stores.
+This Online AutoML framework (OAML) is, to the best of our knowledge, the first to propose a flexible and practical AutoML system for adaptive online learning pipelines.

 We evaluate our system on a range of concept drift data with different concept drift characteristics, and compare against popular adaptive learners.
-Our findings indicate that optimizing complete pipelines benefits fast adaptation to concept drift and that the system effectively leverages intermediate pipeline evaluations and updates.
+Our findings indicate that optimizing complete pipelines works best for fast adaptation to concept drift and that the system effectively leverages intermediate pipeline evaluations and updates.

 The remainder of the paper is organized as follows.
 Section~\ref{Problem} formulates our core problem and its intrinsic challenges.
 Following that, Section~\ref{background} provides the necessary background on AutoML and Online Adaptive Learning.
 Section~\ref{Existing} introduces existing approaches with a similar goal to ours.
 Our proposed method, OAML, is detailed in Section~\ref{OAML}.
 Section~\ref{experimentdesign} describes the design of our empirical evaluation, and we present and analyze the results in Section~\ref{sub:results}.
 Section~\ref{Concl} concludes.